 - B9.1 The ACTPS is committed to promoting permanent employment and job security for employees within the ACTPS. - B9.2 For the purposes of giving effect to this commitment, which is further outlined in this Agreement, including at subclauses A2.2 to A2.5, a Joint Union and ACT Government Secure Workforce Conversion Process has been established by the ACT Government.
-The Secure Workforce Conversion Process delivers important outcomes regarding secure work for temporary and casual employees. - B9.3 In accordance with subclauses A2.2 to A2.5, assessments will occur through the Secure Workforce Conversion Process which will facilitate recommendations to the Chief Executive as to whether a position, or group of positions, or a temporary or casual employee, should be converted to permanency.
-Where such a recommendation has been made, the Chief Executive will endeavour to convert the position(s) or employee(s) to permanent employment.
-The Chief Executive may appoint the employee(s) currently in the relevant positions without a further merit selection process, if the Chief Executive is satisfied that the relevant employee(s) meets the requirements of the proposed position and the criteria of the secure work conversion process. - B9.4 Where the Secure Workforce Conversion Process has made a recommendation to the Chief Executive that a position or group of positions, or an employee with temporary or casual employment should be converted to permanency and the Chief Executive decides not to appoint the relevant employee(s) in accordance with subclause B9.3, the Chief Executive must provide written reasons for their decision.
+The Secure Workforce Conversion Process delivers important outcomes regarding secure work for temporary and casual employees. - B9.3 In accordance with subclauses A2.2 to A2.5, assessments will occur through the Secure Workforce Conversion Process which will facilitate recommendations to the chief executive as to whether a position, or group of positions, or a temporary or casual employee, should be converted to permanency.
+Where such a recommendation has been made, the chief executive will endeavour to convert the position(s) or employee(s) to permanent employment.
+The chief executive may appoint the employee(s) currently in the relevant positions without a further merit selection process, if the chief executive is satisfied that the relevant employee(s) meets the requirements of the proposed position and the criteria of the secure work conversion process. - B9.4 Where the Secure Workforce Conversion Process has made a recommendation to the chief executive that a position or group of positions, or an employee with temporary or casual employment should be converted to permanency and the chief executive decides not to appoint the relevant employee(s) in accordance with subclause B9.3, the chief executive must provide written reasons for their decision.

-B10-Notice of Termination
+B10 - Notice of Termination

-- Where an employee's employment is to be terminated at the initiative of the Chief Executive, other than in accordance with subclause G5.8 or Section L, the notice periods set out in the Fair Work Act will apply. - B10.2 Where an employee's employment ceases at the initiative of the employee, the employee must provide written notice of their resignation from the ACTPS to the Chief Executive at least 2 weeks prior to the proposed date of the resignation. - B10.3 The period of notice required in subclause B10.2 may be reduced by agreement in writing between the employee and the Chief Executive.
+- B10.1 Where an employee's employment is to be terminated at the initiative of the chief executive, other than in accordance with subclause G5.8 or Section L, the notice periods set out in the Fair Work Act will apply. - Where an employee's employment ceases at the initiative of the employee, the employee must provide written notice of their resignation from CIT to the chief executive at least 2 weeks prior to the proposed date of the resignation. - B10.3 The period of notice required in subclause B10.2 may be reduced by agreement in writing between the employee and the chief executive.

-B11-Flexible Working Arrangements and Employee Support
+B11 - Flexible Working Arrangements and Employee Support

-- B11.1 The ACTPS is committed to providing flexible working arrangements which allow employees to manage their work and personal commitments.
-This must be balanced against the operational requirements for the ACTPS to deliver services to the Canberra community. - B11.2 The ACTPS recognises the need to provide sufficient support and flexibility at the workplace to assist employees in achieving work and life balance and to meet their caring responsibilities.
+- B11.1 CIT is committed to providing flexible working arrangements which allow employees to manage their work and personal commitments.
+This must be balanced against the operational requirements for CIT to deliver services to the Canberra community. - B11.2 CIT recognises the need to provide sufficient support and flexibility at the workplace to assist employees in achieving work and life balance and to meet their caring responsibilities.
 While family friendly initiatives are important aspects of work and life balance, it is also important that all employees, at all stages in their working lives, are supported through this Agreement. - B11.3 This Agreement provides a range of flexible working arrangement provisions which include: - B11.3.1 Provisions to vary ordinary hours: - B11.3.1 (a) a default of standard hours (as defined in the Dictionary) - B11.3.1 (b) the employee's work pattern of attendance (B17.12.5) - B11.3.2 an averaging approach to ordinary hours (B15.5 and B17.16) - B11.3.3 Provisions to vary the Span of Hours (B17.8) - B11.3.4 Flextime provisions (B18 -) for eligible employees. - B11.3.5 A Flexible Working Arrangement (B19 -).